 Your pet is an important part of your family, and when he or she is ill, you want the best medical care available.

-The veterinarians and staff at Rensselaer Pet Care are ready to provide your pet with cutting edge veterinary medical care.
-From wellness exams and vaccines to advanced diagnostics and complex surgical procedures, your dog, cat or ferret will receive high-quality care at our hospital.
+The veterinarians and staff at Rensselaer Pet Care are ready to provide your pet with cutting-edge veterinary medical care.
+From wellness exams and vaccines to advanced diagnostics and complex surgical procedures, your dog or cat will receive high-quality care at our hospital.

 Dental hygiene is an important part of your pet’s health because dental disease can be associated with other serious health problems such as heart disease and kidney disease.
 But how do you know if your pet has a healthy mouth?
 Let us examine your pet’s teeth and gums to help determine if there are any dental issues you should know about.
 After a brief visual examination, we may recommend a more detailed examination (which requires sedation), a dental cleaning, or options for at-home dental care.